RaulCasado/RaulCasado/README.md

 ## 👨‍💻 About Me

-I began programming out of a fascination with how technology can solve real-world problems.
-My journey started with web development and has expanded to various programming languages and frameworks.
-I'm always eager to tackle new challenges, learn, and grow.
+I got into programming because I didn't want to be just a user of technology, I wanted to create it.
+I started with web development where I learned the basics of HTML, CSS, and JavaScript, making webs (most of them were so ugly 😅).
+Since then, I have been learning new technologies and tools to improve my skills, and I'm currently studying at 42 Málaga, a programming school where I'm learning new programming languages and tools, well assuming my computer doesn't explode first.

 ---